Woolworths Group (WOW) H1 2025 earnings summary

 H1 2025 earnings summary

-Group sales for H1 FY25 rose 3.7% to AUD 35.9 billion, with all segments contributing to growth and eCommerce sales up 18.3%.
+Group sales rose 3.7% year-over-year to AUD 35.9 billion, with strong eCommerce growth and contributions from all segments, including the PETstock acquisition.

 Group EBIT before significant items fell 14.2% to AUD 1.45 billion, mainly due to industrial action, supply chain costs, and increased promotional investment.